 Frankly, my room was small, but you’d be hardpressed to find a large hotel room in New York.
 However, especially for me, there isn’t much need for a larger room!
 There is so much to do in NYC, I’m basically in my room to shower and sleep.
 Granted the beds were super cozy so I could have spent all day there!

-Crips and clean white linens lined the beds, and the simple decor allowed for the usual amenities including a flat screen TV on the wall.
+Crisp and clean white linens lined the beds, and the simple decor allowed for the usual amenities including a flat-screen TV on the wall.
 One part of a hotel room that usually makes or breaks my experience is the bathroom.
-In the Ridge Hotel there was gorgeous marble tile lining the walls, perfectly clean, and the shower was perfection.
+In the Ridge Hotel, there was gorgeous marble tile lining the walls, clean, and the shower was perfection.
 The last thing I need when I travel is terrible water pressure because that leads to over an hour washing and drying my hair.
 Luckily that was not an issue at The Ridge Hotel and they even provided CBD lotions, soaps, and shower necessities.

 Before you even walk into The Ridge Hotel, you see the colorful murals surrounding the entry on either side by amazing artists.
 Riding up the elevator to my floor, the doors open up to a winding hallway of even more artwork, lining the walls.
 One floor to ceiling painting matched the large mural on the outside wall by Crash.